ably/ably-go/UPDATING.md

 })
 ```

-The signature of the [Subscribe](https://pkg.go.dev/github.com/ably/ably-go/ably#RealtimeChannel.Subscribe) method has also changed, now requiring a [Context](https://pkg.go.dev/context#Context) as well as channel name and your message handler.
+The signature of the [Subscribe](https://pkg.go.dev/github.com/ably/ably-go/ably#RealtimeChannel.Subscribe) method has also changed.
+It now requires a [Context](https://pkg.go.dev/context#Context) as well as the channel name and your message handler.

 Both `Subscribe` and `SubscribeAll` are now blocking methods.